gkotian/gkotian.github.io/_includes/about-me.md

 I build software for a living and travel to stay sane.
 Most people call me Googie.
 That's spelled with an `i` and not an `l`, and yes, it predates the search engine.
 If you ply me with a sufficient quantity of beer, I might even tell you how I got that nickname.

-Here's some other trivia about me.
+Here's some other random trivia about me.

 ### The Professional Computerer